 Ashley is a student in the Counseling Psychology doctoral program at Marquette University.
 Her general interests fall within Latinx/Chicanx psychology as well as positive psychology and spirituality.
 She joined the Culture and Well-Being Lab due to its emphasis on working to develop greater wellness among individuals, families, and the broader community.

 Karina is a third-year doctoral student in the Counseling Psychology program at Marquette University.
 Broadly, her research interests center around examining psychosocial determinants of health among racial and ethnic minorities as well as coping resources and adjustment processes during acute or chronic life stressors.
 She is passionate about supporting the enhancement of psychological and emotional wellness for individuals and families with a particular focus on underserved communities.

 Mackenzie is a first year doctoral student in the Counseling Psychology program at Marquette University.
 She has a Masters degree in Counseling Psychology with a specialization in Latinx Mental Health.
 Mackenzie is invested in the promotion of culturally congruent care among Latinxs and the development of multicultural training initiatives for service providers.
 She is also interested in processes of racial identity development and identifying strategies for dismantling the impact of Whiteness.

 Juan Pantoja, B.A., B.S.

 Juan is a Chicago, IL native but now resides in Milwaukee, WI.
-He is a first year masters graduate student at Marquette University studying clinical mental health counseling.
+He is a second year masters graduate student at Marquette University studying clinical mental health counseling.
 His professional interests include: Latino/a resiliency, gender roles, masculinity, and bicultural/biracial identity.

 Past Lab Members